ufs-community/uwtools/docs/sections/user_guide/installation.rst

 Users of the original Miniconda (or the :anaconda:`Anaconda distribution<>`) may need to add the flags ``-c conda-forge --override-channels`` to ``conda build``, ``conda create``, and ``conda install`` commands to specify the use of conda-forge packages.

-Using a fresh Miniforge installation
+Using a Fresh Miniforge Installation
 ------------------------------------

 .. include:: ../../shared/miniforge3_instructions.rst